cgoliver/rebels-in-the-sky/README.md

 ![Splash screen](demo/demo.gif)

 It's the year 2101.
 Corporations have taken over the world.
 The only way to be free is to join a pirate crew and start plundering the galaxy.
-The only mean of survival is to play basketball.
+The only means of survival is to play basketball.

 Now it's your turn to go out there and make a name for yourself.
-Create your crew and start wondering the galaxy in search of worthy basketball opponents.
+Create your crew and start wandering the galaxy in search of worthy basketball opponents.

 ## Just try it out!